hudavid/sonyc-citizensound/sonyc-variants/sonyc2/long_description.md

 ![specrogram](http://serv.cusp.nyu.edu/files/sonyc/citizensound/spectrograms/40722-8-0-0.png)

-We are training our artificial ears to identify sounds within the urban soundscapes of NYC, so the more we train the better our ear will hear!
+We are training our artificial ears to identify sounds within the urban soundscapes of NYC, so the more we train the better our ears will hear!

-Help us by telling us what you hear within the soundscape and where you hear it.